 Here's what we hope is useful background information about the concentration: a recording from the Information Session for Sophomores (5 Nov 20)

 We'd love to have you join us!
 Get in touch with concentration advisor Andrew Berry to set up a meeting, and we'll take it from there.

-Integrative Biology (IB), formerly known as Organismic and Evolutionary Biology (OEB), focuses on the integrative aspects of evolutionary biology.
-Evolution is the strand that ties together all of biology: from the adaptive specifics of a membrane pore to grand events in the history of life, such as the Cambrian Explosion, when, 540 million years ago, life went in a single bound from simple to complex.
-But adaptive evolution is a response to the demands of the environment, whether this is the environment within a cell or an ecological community of interacting organisms.
-Integrative Biology therefore is inherently inter-disciplinary, encompassing mathematical and computational biology, functional and genetic approaches to morphology and development, as well as genetics, evolution, and ecology.
-Department Website
+Integrative Biology (IB), formerly known as Organismic and Evolutionary Biology (OEB), embraces Biology as a whole, aiming to make sense of, and connect, the many different levels—molecular, cellular, genetic, developmental, anatomical, physiological, ecological, phylogenetic—at which biological systems are analyzed.
+In particular, the focus is on evolution, the historical process that ties together all of biology: from the adaptive consequences of a single amino acid substitution in a protein to grand events in the history of life, such as the Cambrian Explosion, when, 540 million years ago, animal life evolved rapidly from simple to complex.
+Adaptive evolution is a response to the demands of the environment, whether this is the environment within a cell or an ecological community of interacting organisms.
+Integrative Biology therefore is inherently inter-disciplinary, encompassing mathematical and computational biology, genetics, evolution, and ecology as well as functional and genetic approaches to morphology and development.

 Students who are considering IB as a concentration are encouraged to complete the three introductory courses (Life Sciences 1a, 1b, OEB 10) by the end of their sophomore year.
 From the firm foundation of a series of introductory courses, students explore one or more areas in depth by taking upper-level courses.
-Students are encouraged to choose their own pathway through the concentration, but we have put together some "designated pathways" (i.e., recommended combinations of mid-level and upper-level courses) for perennially popular areas along with lists of faculty with expertise in these areas:
+Students are encouraged to follow their own interests through the concentration, but we have put together some "suggested pathways" (i.e., suggested combinations of mid-level and upper-level courses) for perennially popular areas: